anthcourtney/ansible-role-cis-amazon-linux/README.md

 * 4.3.
 The configuration of logrotate is site-specific.
 * 5.3.2.
 Multi-line editing of pam configuration files is considered too imprecise and dangerous, and is best solved by a supplied configuration file which addresses this and other related requirements.
 * 5.3.3.
 Multi-line editing of pam configuration files is considered too imprecise and dangerous, and is best solved by a supplied configuration file which addresses this and other related requirements.
+* 5.5.
+Not implemented, because of potential impact to su -, and due to not knowing which consoles are in physically secure locations within AWS/site premises.

 Compatibility
 -------------